 Anyone with any sense will agree that it is ridiculous to ship compostable materials off of an island.
 On our way to a comprehensive composting program, we are starting out with our Clean Green collection.
-For a drastically reduced price, you can bring your totally green and noxious weed free material to us.
-A local contractor grinds it up and composts it here on Orcas Island!
+For a drastically reduced price, you can bring your totally green (and noxious-weed-free) material to us.
+A contractor then grinds it up, we compost it, and re-sell it right here on Orcas (when available)!
+Total zero-waste loop!
 To participate you must fill out and sign our Program Agreement form, which you can download from this page.

 Used Cooking Oil: $100/ton or $0.50/gallon

 The Exchange started accepting Used Cooking Oil in the spring of 2014.
 We collect it from households and restaurants and it is recycled into bio-fuel by an off-island company.
 We plan to one day upgrade our UCO service to the point where we can refine fuel for our own vehicles on site!
 If that’s something that you might be interested in helping us with, contact us–we would love your help!

 Used Motor Oil: $2.00/Gallon